Postgraduate taught

 Intended Learning Outcomes of Course

-■ interpret, analyse and evaluate theories, concepts and principles in a specialist area of study;
+■ Evaluate the nature and purpose of research in real estate and planning, and interpret, analyse and evaluate theories, concepts and principles in a specialist area of study determined by their degree pathway choice.

-■ define research problems and issues and refine them into research aims, objectives, questions and/or hypotheses;
+■ Define a research problem and refine it into research aims, objectives, questions and/or hypotheses.

-■ plan and manage a research project by collecting information from a variety of sources, synthesising it effectively and presenting it succinctly;
+■ Plan and manage a research project by understanding ethics issues, collecting information from a variety of sources, synthesising it effectively and presenting it succinctly.

-■ appropriately weigh evidence, present it meaningfully and reach sound conclusions that contribute to the achievement of the aims and objectives of the research; and
+■ Select and apply appropriate methodological approaches and methods for particular research topics and appropriately weigh evidence, present it meaningfully and reach sound conclusions that contribute to the achievement of the aims and objectives of the research.

 Minimum Requirement for Award of Credits